-This insurance agreement forms part of the nib nz insurance limited Statutory Fund.
+This insurance agreement forms part of the Kiwi Insurance Statutory Fund No. 1.
 Under the Insurance (Prudential Supervision) Act 2010, life insurers are required to have a statutory fund for life insurance policies.

 This means the amounts you pay us will be paid into this fund, and any claims paid will be paid from this fund.